jooohyunpark/itp-canvas-for-coders/README.md

 Web browser is a 21st-century canvas.

-While it is one of the most common media today, the web space offers infinite possibilities for new aesthetics.
-This course covers Three.js fundamentals, providing students with the skills and insights to create visual experiences in web 3D.
+While being one of the most common media today, web space has infinite possibilities for new aesthetics.
+This course covers Three.js fundamentals, providing students with the skills and insights to develop visual and narrative experiences in web.

 ## Course Objectives